davidhammaker/Storc/README.md

 _When using this tool, please be aware that the tool is not yet complete._

 To use the application, start by cloning this repository.
-Use `pip` to install "Flask" and "requests".
+Use `$ pip install -r requirements.txt` to install all necessary requirements.
 Run the application with `$ python run.py`.
 You can then view the application at [localhost:5000](http://localhost:5000/).

 ## Copyright